Rustic-stone-and-log-storage-shed-attached-to-log-cabin-wall-stone-foundation-and-lower-walls-with-thick-beige-clay-mortar-scaled

 • 1-2 gallons water (add slowly)

-Break up clay lumps (soak overnight if they’re hard).
-Use tarp, bucket, or pit method to mix.
-Add water gradually until the mix is thick and sticky—not runny.
-Use immediately or let it rest a day for easier spreading.
+Method: Break up clay lumps (soak overnight if hard).
+Mix using tarp, bucket, or pit method.
+Add water gradually until thick and sticky—not runny.
+Use immediately or let rest a day.

-Why it works: This is the ancient recipe.
-Just clay, sand, and water.
-It dries strong and solid for most projects.
+Why it works: Ancient recipe.
+Just clay, sand, water.
+Dries strong for most projects.

 Recipe 2: Clay-Sand-Straw Mortar (Most Popular)